lauragift21/giftegwuenu.dev/content/posts/year-in-review-2019.md

 ## What’s Next?

 I have a couple of things planned out for 2020.
-I also look forward to doing even more work and creating an impact than I did this year.
+I also look forward to doing even more work and creating more impact than I did this year.
 It’s been such an exciting and scary journey I’ve had and I sincerely look forward to what I do with myself in 2020.
 My mantra for 2020 is to Do The Work!!
 Some plans I’ve in the works and hope to achieve include:

 **More Speaking Engagements:** I hope to speak at more events in 2020 and also improve my skills as a speaker.